Canada: Trudeau debates rivals ahead of snap elections | DW | 10.09.2021

 Canada’s party leaders held a debate Thursday night ahead of the September 20 vote.
 Prime Minister Justin Trudeau called for elections as Kabul fell to the Taliban.

-Liberal Leader Justin Trudeau called elections for later this month in the hope of securing a majority in parliament
+Liberal Party leader Justin Trudeau called elections for later this month in the hope of securing a majority in parliament

 Canadian Prime Minister Justin Trudeau faced off against rivals in an English language televised debate on Thursday night after calling snap elections on August 15 in an uncertain bid to reclaim his majority in parliament.

-Trudeau has served as prime minister since 2015 but led a minority government since 2019.
-His main rival, Conservative Party leader Erin O'Toole, criticized him for the withdrawal from Afghanistan and calling snap elections during a pandemic.
+Trudeau has served as prime minister since 2015, but has led a minority government since 2019.
+His main rival, Conservative Party leader Erin O'Toole, criticized him for the withdrawal from Afghanistan and for calling snap elections during a pandemic.

-Canada will go to the polls on September 20.
+Canada will go head to the ballot box on September 20.
 While opinion polls place Trudeau's Liberal Party ahead in terms of parliamentary seats, some polling shows the Conservative Party in the lead in terms of the number of votes.

-O'Toole would not say how many of his candidates had not been vaccinated while Trudeau said all but one in his party received the jab and that one candidate had a medical exemption.
+O'Toole could not say how many of his candidates had not been vaccinated, while Trudeau stated that all candidates but one in his party received the jab, and that one candidate had a medical exemption.

 On an issue like climate change, O'Toole, who ran for his party's leadership by labeling himself a "true blue conservative," said he favors a carbon tax, perhaps in part to win over Liberal Party voters.
 He conceded that his party had not done enough to combat greenhouse gas emissions and that he must work to earn back voters' trust on the issue.